BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/composables/useCart.md

   * `customQuery?: CustomQuery`

 ### `removeItem`

-function for removing a product from cart and it accepts an object with the following keys:
+Function for removing a product from cart.
+It accepts an object with the following keys:

   * `product: Product`

   * `customQuery?: CustomQuery`

 ### `isInCart`

-function for checking if given product is currently in the cart.
+Function for checking if given product is currently in the cart.

 * `clear` - function for removing all items in cart.

-* `applyCoupon` - function for applying coupon to cart and it accepts an object with the following keys:
+* `applyCoupon` - function for applying coupon to cart.
+It accepts an object with the following keys:

   * `couponCode: string`

   * `customQuery?: CustomQuery`

 ### `removeCoupon`

-function for removing coupon from cart and it accepts an object with the following keys:
+Function for removing coupon from cart.
+It accepts an object with the following keys:

   * `coupon: string`